- Skiing 92%

 Two kinds of canny skiers will love it

 In fact, Brides-les-Bains works for not one, but two kinds of budget-minded skiers.
 The first group are those who just want the smallest overall cost for their trip.
 They’re well-catered for by British tour operator Ski Weekends, which offers both three-day and six-day holidays in Brides, based in its own club-hotel, with coach travel from the UK.
-Half-board, including travel, these holidays cost from £369pp a week in 2015-16.
+Half-board, including travel, these holidays cost from £365pp a week in 2017-18.
 If you include flights and transfers rather than coach travel, prices start from £521pp a week.
 And if you want to go it alone, the resort offers a large selection of budget self-catering apartments.

 A short guide to the skiing above Brides-les-Bains